fmaste/Haskell/doc/extension/MultiParamTypeClasses.md

 ```

 If you try to add function ```myAdd``` without any type information as show
-below the compiler must fail.
+below:

 ```haskell
 myAdd = add
 ```

+the compiler must fail:

 ```haskell
 > ghci -fprint-potential-instances src/MultiParamTypeClasses.hs